adityad89/Imagepicker/README.md

 Sample code to build image selection control.

-The control can be further enhanced to upload the selected image image file to any file store of choice.
+The control can be further enhanced to upload the selected image file to any file store of choice.

 External Dependencies: